As a Doctor of Physical Therapy, Why Did I Choose to Join Activcore?

 December 17, 2022

 When I first entered the facility I knew this was going to be different from my previous rotations.
 I remember meeting my Clinical Instructor and walking into a large room with so many red ropes hanging from the ceiling.
 My first few days were spent primarily observing the staff and learning how the body works as a whole.
-While physical therapy school gave me a basic foundation in assessing and treating patients, I remember going into this clinical affiliation with a lack of confidence when working with patients who didn't respond to conventional physical therapy methods.
+While physical therapy school gave me a basic understanding of how to assess and treat patients, I remember going into this clinical affiliation with a lack of confidence when working with those who didn't respond to conventional PT.

-After observing a few treatments, I found the physical therapists at Activcore making connections within the body in ways I hadn’t learned in PT school.
+After observing a few treatments, I found the physical therapists at Activcore making connections within the body in ways I hadn’t learned in PT school or in my previous clinical rotations.
 They assessed their clients like I had never seen before.
-First and foremost, they always looked at the whole body from head to toe, regardless of the condition or diagnosis.
+First and foremost, regardless of the patient's condition or symptoms, they always looked at their whole body from head to toe.

 If you would like me to show you what I've learned over these years, please contact Activcore Bernardsville.